astromz/gce_ml/README.md

     - Finally, **remember to delete your instance** from either the Cloud Console or command line.
 It will automatically shut down but won't delete itself from the cloud.
 Each instance (and its associated job) is supposed to have a unique name so you don't really need it afterwards (reuse won't save resource).

           $ gcloud compute instances delete my-instance

+    - Don't worry, your models, checkpoints, and `syslog` are all saved in your job's unique GCS bucket (again, like Cloud ML).
+You can find all relevant information on GCS as long as you save your model outputs there by following the example.